ddangelov/Top2Vec/README.md

 Topic2Vector is a an algorithm for topic modeling.
 It automatically detects topics present in text and generates jointly embedded topic, document and word vectors.
 Once you train the Top2Vec model you can:
-* get number of detected topics
+* Get number of detected topics.
-* get topics
+* Get topics.
-* search topics by keywords
+* Search topics by keywords.
-* search documents by topic
+* Search documents by topic.
-* find similar words
+* Find similar words.
-* find similar documents
+* Find similar documents.

 Benefits
 --------